Plans Privacy Policy

-To the extent there is any conflict between this policy and the Bumble Privacy Policy, this policy takes precedence in relation to your use of the Plans feature only, and the Bumble Privacy Policy takes precedence in relation to any matter not addressed by this policy.
-This Plans Privacy Policy does not apply to any other feature or any other matter that arises in relation to use of the Bumble app.
+This Plans Privacy Policy describes information that we collect, use, and share specifically in connection with Plans.
+To the extent there is any conflict between this Plans Privacy Policy and the Bumble Privacy Policy, this Plans Privacy Policy takes precedence in relation to your use of Plans, and the Bumble Privacy Policy takes precedence in relation to any matter not addressed by this Plans Privacy Policy.

 Information You Provide or That Is Collected During Plans Use